amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 .. courier-groups-schedule-wait-time-start

+Wait times are not necessary for bridges configured within a courier group workflow.

 A wait time is a constraint placed on a courier group that defines an extended time window for data to be made available at the source location.

 A courier group typically runs on an automated schedule that expects customer data to be available at the source location within a defined time window.
 However, in some cases, the customer data may be delayed and isn't made available within that time window.